tonethar/IGME-430-Fall-2024/projects/p1-accept-header-xml.md

 ---

 ## VI.
+XML issues to watch out for

+- If an `&` character is in any of your data, it will stop any further client-side parsing of the XML and give an error.
+  - Solution, either manually or with code replace all `&` with the entity reference `&amp;`
+  - Single quotes `'` are usually OK but ...
+  - Double quotes `"` are a problem - you can either escape them with a backslash `<hoot>\"No good deed goes unpunished!\"</hoot>` or with `&quot;`

+---

+## VII.
+Testing with Postman

+---

+## VIII.
 Parsing XML on the client side

 - Add the following to **admin.html**